jwstegemann/fritz2-docs/Format.md

 }
 ```

-When you have implemented your own `Format` for your special data type, you can create
+When you have implemented `Format` for your own data type, you can create
-a `FormatStore` from your normal `SubStore`.
-For that you must call the method
+a `FormatStore` from your `SubStore`: call the method
 `using(format: Format<T>)` on the `SubStore` of your custom type `T`.

-Here is the code from the [validation example](https://examples.fritz2.dev/validation/build/distributions/index.html),
+Here is the code from the [validation example](https://examples.fritz2.dev/validation/build/distributions/index.html)
-which uses the above specified `Format` for the `com.soywiz.klock.Date` type:
+which uses the `Format` specified above for the `com.soywiz.klock.Date` type:
 ```kotlin
 import com.soywiz.klock.Date
 ...